UK Import Border Changes

 - Grant scheme (training etc) extended to 2021

 Change of Direction

-To date the UK side of the border with EU had been less problematic.
-HMRC had made their policy prioritising trade flow over regulation.
-HMG view now is there is 10 months to get ready so no easements are needed, get ready !
-These decisions are now the choice of the UK government.
-They are choosing to enforce routine rules at the borders rather than allow importers a free hand.
+To date preparation for post-Brexit for the UK side of the border with EU had been (somewhat) less problematic.
+HMRC had made their policy to prioritise trade flow over regulation.
+Government view now is there is 10 months to get ready so no easements are needed, get ready !
+These decisions are the choice of the UK government.
+They are choosing to enforce routine processes at the borders as used for 3rd countries today, rather than allow business a relative free hand.
 UK traders have now been put on notice to prepare for the change of direction.

 In conclusion, no change this year however for EU trade this is confirmation full import clearance will be the reality on 1 Jan 2021.
 From 1 Jan 2021 you need to plan for import declarations from the EU and Import VAT for EU origin shipments is now back in play,